wader/postfix-relay/README.md

 ### Docker host setting
 On your docker host you need to setup a directory which will contains your `virtual` address mapping file.
 This directory will be mounted to the docket image and shared with Postfix.
-Your file should look like:
+Your virtual file should look like:
 ```
 @site.com			superman@gmail.com superman@yahoo.com
 contact@site2.com	superman2@gmail.com